 Skin cancer removal is one of the most commonly performed plastic surgery procedures in New York and worldwide.
 At Cosmoplastic Surgery, board-certified plastic surgeon Dr. Kaveh Alizadeh has years of experience plus extensive training in specialized surgical techniques to eliminate cancerous cells and repair wounds to minimize any chance of scarring.
 Although he removes cancerous lesions from the entire body, Dr. Alizadeh specializes in removing skin cancers from the face, hands, and arms.
 He achieves excellent outcomes for patients who have been diagnosed with basal cell, squamous cell, or melanoma skin cancers, helping them eliminate their skin cancer—almost without a trace.

-Dr. Alizadeh completed highly specialized training at Memorial Sloane Kettering Cancer Center, widely regarded as one of the best cancer centers in the world, and is currently the Chief of Plastic Surgery at Westchester Medical Center and associate professor of surgery at New York Medical College.
+Dr. Alizadeh completed highly specialized training at Memorial Sloane Kettering Cancer Center, widely regarded as one of the best cancer centers in the world, and is currently a full Professor of Plastic Surgery at New York Medical College.

 Schedule your consultation for skin cancer removal with Dr. Alizadeh today.
 Cosmoplastic Surgery has three convenient office locations in metropolitan New York: Long Island, Manhattan, and Westchester.
 Request your consultation online, or phone 212.348.0100 (Manhattan) / 516.439.5010 (Long Island).